RaghavJH/ProxyGG-API/README.md

 /* Received parsed proxies (parsed into a LinkedList) */
 //Get a list of proxies
 LinkedList<string> proxies = proxyggApi.GetProxiesAsync(ProxyType.HTTPS, 100).Result;
+//You can also supply a country code
+//LinkedList<string> proxies = proxyggApi.GetProxiesAsync(ProxyType.HTTPS, 100, "US").Result;
 //Print every proxy
 foreach(string proxy in proxies)
 {